digital-archives/HISTGA1011/final_project/presentation.md

 ## Overview

-During the final class, you will present your digitization project plan to your classmates and professor.
+During the final class, you will present your digitization project plan to your classmates and professor who will act as your Special Collections Committee.
 This presentation is an opportunity to share your Plan's goals, challenges, and proposed solutions while receiving feedback on your approach.

 Though your slides do not need to use any particular template or format, please include, at minimum:
 - The institution you are working with